bbo-lab/calipy/README.md

   - PyQt5
   - PyQtGraph

-### Windows
+### Build

+Current best practise is to install CaliPy with pip using its ```setup.py```.

+Alterntivly if you have the ```pyinstaller``` package installed (i.e. via pip) you can turn CaliPy into a self contained executable with the followinf command:

+    pyhton3 setup.py standalone

+#### Conda

+No longer recommended as conda's PyQt can not be bundled with PyInstaller.

-To install CaliPy we recommend you to install conda first.
-Afterwards you can install all the required dependecies into a conda environment with the following command:
+You can install all the required dependecies into a conda environment with the following command:

     conda env create -f environment.yml

 Then run cali.py from the newly created environment.

-### Ubuntu

-Install some (?) dependecies with apt, then install calipy with:

-    pip install

-To start CaliPy run cali.py